 Language and literacy issues

 Approximately 20% of people in the UK and 25% of people in the USA sit in the disability market.
-This equates to spending power of £24.8 billion in the UK alone, while in the USA the total disposable income of the disabled market sits at $490 billion.
+This equates to a spending power of £24.8 billion in the UK alone, while in the USA the total disposable income of the disabled market sits at $490 billion.

 The big takeaway here is that if your website is not accessible, you are excluding a vast number of potential customers and missing out on significant revenue opportunities.